pwnerguy/pwnerguy.github.io/_posts/2025-11-06-thm-attacktive-directory.md

 <br>
 # Exploitation
 -----------
-## Kerberos Brute-Force
+## Kerberos User Enumeration
 ----------

-Now, we can perform **brute force** over Kerberos (port 88) with the tool [**Kerbrute**](https://github.com/ropnop/kerbrute/releases) to enumerate users, passwords and even password spray.
+Now, we can perform **bruteforce** over Kerberos (port 88) with the tool [**Kerbrute**](https://github.com/ropnop/kerbrute/releases) to enumerate users, passwords and even password spray.
 I'll use the wordlist that you can find in the description of this machine.

 ```php
 ❯ ./kerbrute_linux_amd64 userenum --dc AttacktiveDirectory.spookysec.local -d spookysec.local userlist.txt